qwertie/learn-react/docs/publish-npm-package.md

     <span class="warning">npm [will not warn you](https://github.com/npm/npm/issues/6582) if a file listed in `files` is missing.</span>

-- In *package.json*, set the `"main"` option to the module's **JavaScript** name, e.g. "simplertime.js".
-This option is needed for users to be able to write `import * from 'simplertime'`.
+- If you're a perfectionist with OCD, review all [package.json fields](https://docs.npmjs.com/files/package.json)
 - In *package.json*, check your dependencies.
 Make sure that the `"dependencies"` section contains all the dependencies that are required by people using your package, **but only those dependencies**.
 For example if you see `"typescript"` there, that's wrong, TypeScript should be in the `"devDependencies"` section instead.
 Other examples of packages that should _usually_ be in `"devDependencies"` include `webpack`, `uglifyjs`, `jasmine`, `mocha`, `jest`, and `ts-node`.
 If you find a dependency in the wrong section, you can move it by hand (be careful with those commas) or use <code>npm install --save-dev <i>package-name</i></code> to move `package-name` to the `devDependencies` section (but this seems to initiate a new package download).

-- If you're a perfectionist with OCD, review all [package.json fields](https://docs.npmjs.com/files/package.json)
+### If it's a TypeScript package... ###

+When publishing TypeScript packages on `npm`, it's polite to publish code that has been _compiled_ to JavaScript so that people who are not using TypeScript can still use your package.
+By also including a .d.ts file (which contains type information), you don't even need to publish the original TypeScript source code.

+- For compatibility with both web servers and web browsers, use the `"module": "umd"` option in your *tsconfig.json* (see [Part 3](tutorial-3.md#approaches-b-and-c) for a sample *tsconfig.json* file.)
+- In *package.json* in the `"scripts"` section, create a build command for creating the Javascript files from the TypeScript code, e.g. `"build": "tsc"`.
+Use `npm run build` to run it.
+- (optional) A popular thing to do in npm packages is to place the code in a folder called *dist*.
+In *tsconfig.json* you can send output there using `"outDir": "dist"`.
+If you get the error "Cannot write file '.../dist/....d.ts' because it would overwrite input file", then outside the compiler options, you must add `"dist"` to the `"exclude"` list ([see example](https://github.com/qwertie/simplertime/blob/master/tsconfig.json)).
+And don't forget to add `dist/` to your `"main"` option.
+- When end-users import the published module, I have found that VS Code will detect your typing files automatically (e.g. if `"main"` is `dist/index.js` then VS Code finds `dist/index.d.ts`), [**but `tsc` will not**](https://stackoverflow.com/questions/41292559/could-not-find-a-declaration-file-for-module-module-name-path-to-module-nam).
+Therefore, before you publish, you need an extra option in package.json beside your `main` option, such as `"typings": "dist/index"` to tell `tsc` where the d.ts file is.
+Also, should not include the `.d.ts` extension in the `"typings"` option, or you might get a strange error: "Cannot write file '[your-module].d.ts' because it would overwrite input file".

 ### How to minify your code (optional) ###

 Some npm packages offer minified or production versions, but this is not required; there is no standardized method in npm to offer separate "development" and "production" versions of your package, and developers using Webpack get their entire app minified (including npm packages) when they use `webpack -p` or the `--optimize-minimize` option.
-Still, some developers will appreciate having a minified version that they can refer to via aliases ([Webpack aliases](https://webpack.js.org/configuration/resolve/) or [Parcel aliases](https://github.com/parcel-bundler/parcel/pull/850).
+Still, some developers will appreciate having a minified version that they can refer to, e.g. via aliases ([Webpack aliases](https://webpack.js.org/configuration/resolve/) or [Parcel aliases](https://github.com/parcel-bundler/parcel/pull/850).

 <span class="note">[TypeScript aliases](https://stackoverflow.com/a/38677886/22820) don't work for this purpose because if you tell TypeScript that `A` is an alias for `B`, then TypeScript loads `B` for type-checking purposes, but it generates code that still refers to `A`.</span>